Healthcare UX

 • Provide easy access to next steps (lab results, follow-ups, medication reminders)

 Healthcare is already complex.
-Your digital tools shouldn’t add to the cognitive load.
+Your digital tools shouldn't add to the cognitive load.
+This is where patient experience tools can make a significant difference in ongoing care.

 5. Measure What Actually Matters

 Most patient experience surveys are flawed.
-They’re long, impersonal, and show up at the wrong time.
+They're long, impersonal, and show up at the wrong time.
+Patient journey analytics and visualization can provide more meaningful insights.

 Instead: